ceford/cefjdemos-data-jdm-user-en/articles/getting-started/installing-joomla.md

   update will be shown in the Control panel as well as in **Extensions → Update**.
   This behaviour is similar to **Extensions → Install Languages**.

- *Next* and a progress bar will be displayed while the language pack or packs are installed.
+Select *Next* and a progress bar will be displayed while the language pack or packs are installed.

 #### Choose the Default Language